5 Emerging Real Estate Trends to Get Ready for in 2020

 Recent Developments Regarding Conforming Loans

 Media outlets are constantly reporting on the state of the economy, the housing crisis and mortgage defaults and delinquencies.
 Amidst these reports is the constant use of many terms the average American (homeowner or not) may not be too familiar with or even have a complete understanding of their definitions.
 One of these terms is "conforming loan."
 Now, we all know what a loan is; generally a borrowed sum of money that is to be repaid with interest to a lender.
 A conforming loan however, is a specific type of loan.
 Loans are classified as meeting and not-meeting GSE guidelines.
 GSEs, Government Sponsored Entities, are financial services corporations that have been formed by congress, the most popular of which are Fannie Mae and Freddie Mac.
-These GSEs set guidelines for the types of loan programs that are available to homeowners.
+These GSEs set guidelines for the types of Loan Programs that are available to homeowners.
 Conforming loans meet these guidelines and, as a result, are part of the uniform mortgage documents and national standards that have been set for loans.

 On October 30, 2009 President Obama signed a congressional resolution regarding conforming loans.
 This resolution basically allows the loan limit of $729,750 (the limit for high-cost areas, such as Southern California) to be extended into next year.
 This means that there is now a longer time period available for potential buyers to seek and gain approval for government loans to purchase their homes.
-Government loans offer advantages such as lower interest rates, government guarantees and lower down payment requirements to homebuyers which make the purchase of a home a bit easier and more widely accessible.
+Government loans offer advantages such as Lower Interest Rates, government guarantees and lower down payment requirements to homebuyers which make the purchase of a home a bit easier and more widely accessible.
 This extension is the result of a move by the government in 2008 Housing and Economic Recovery Act which was originally intended to be temporary.
 Homes are becoming increasingly affordable in the Southern California area, and this is one more step in that direction.

-If you are considering buying a home or simply have questions regarding the process, a knowledgeable and qualified real estate agent is the best resource you can have to guide you in making your decisions.
+If you are considering buying a home or simply have questions regarding the process, a knowledgeable and qualified Real Estate agent is the best resource you can have to guide you in making your decisions.
 Real estate agents are on the cutting edge of breaking news and in the best position to explain your options and most beneficial decisions to you.